 European state aid law is part of European competition law and aims to ensure undistorted competition in Europe.
 In principle, the European Treaties initially prohibit any form of aid.
 However, various exceptions to this prohibition are again made, which must be examined on a case-by-case basis.
 The European Commission keeps a close eye on compliance with the relevant regulations.

-Some of the regulations relevant to state aid law have already been transposed into national law and can be found in the laws on subsidies and public procurement.
+Some of the regulations relevant to state aid/competition law have already been transposed into national law and can be found in the laws on subsidies and public procurement.

 In Germany, it is not only the federal government that has to deal with the issue of state aid law, but also the states, municipalities and local authorities as well as state enterprises and institutions of all kinds.
 Violations can result in the personal liability of the acting persons.